niarenaw/niarenaw.github.io/src/content/blog/2025-11-28-goodstein-sequences.md

 3. Therefore the sequence must reach ordinal $0$
 4. When the ordinal is $0$, the value is $0$ $\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\blacksquare$

-### The Catch: Transfinite Induction
+### Beyond Peano Arithmetic

 The proof above uses induction on ordinals up to $\varepsilon_0$.
-This is called **transfinite induction**, and it's more powerful than ordinary mathematical induction on natural numbers.
+This is called **[transfinite induction](https://en.wikipedia.org/wiki/Transfinite_induction)**, and it's more powerful than ordinary mathematical induction on natural numbers.

 In 1982, Laurence Kirby and Jeff Paris proved something remarkable:

 > **Goodstein's theorem is unprovable in Peano Arithmetic.**

-Peano Arithmetic (PA) is the standard axiom system for natural numbers.
+[Peano Arithmetic](https://en.wikipedia.org/wiki/Peano_axioms) (PA) is the standard axiom system for natural numbers.
 It captures everything we normally think of as "arithmetic" - addition, multiplication, induction over natural numbers.

 But PA can only do induction over $\mathbb{N}$.
 It cannot express or justify induction up to $\varepsilon_0$.
 Since that's exactly what the proof requires, Goodstein's theorem lies beyond PA's reach.